atomix/atomix.github.io/copycat/docs/internals.md

 <h4 id="processing-queries-on-followers">3.4.1 Processing queries on followers</h4>

 When queries are submitted to the cluster, the client specifies the highest `index` for which it has received a response.
 Awaiting that index when servicing queries on followers ensures that state does not go back in time if a client switches servers.
-Once the server's state machine has caught up to the client's `index`, the server applies the query to its state machine and response with the state machine output.
+Once the server's state machine has caught up to the client's `index`, the server applies the query to its state machine and responds with the state machine output.

 Clients' indexes are based on feedback received from the cluster when submitting commands and queries.
 Clients receive indexes for each command and query submitted to the cluster.
 When a client submits a command to the cluster, the command's index in the Raft replicated log will be returned to the client along with the output.
 This is the client's last read index.
 Similarly, when a client submits a query to the cluster, the server that services the query will respond with the query output and the server's `lastApplied` index as the read index.